How do I get my Troop involved in Orienteering?

 Some groups may choose, or because of geographic location be forced,

-a map produced.
-Scout camps are usually good places to start because
+and a map produced.
+Scout camps are usually good places to start

-they are easily accessible to all troops and many people can benefit
+because they are easily accessible to all troops and many people

-from the work that will be required to complete the map.
-The best
+can benefit from the work that will be required to complete the

-but computer generated prints are becoming more adequate as the
+colors, but computer generated prints are becoming more adequate

-technology develops.
-If the organizers have someone that is interested
+as the technology develops.
+If the organizers have someone that

 Aerial Photographs suitable for photogrammetry